petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/configuring-system-settings.md

 ### System Settings in Liferay SaaS

-System settings are not accessible in LXC.
+System settings are not accessible in Liferay SaaS.
 Contact Liferay Cloud support to configure system settings.

 ### System Settings in Liferay PaaS and Self-hosted